rcmachado/pykeepachangelog/README.rst

 How it works
 ------------

-pykeepachangelog is a wrapper on top of [misaka][] Markdown parser.
-It expects a file that follows the format specified by [Keep a Changelog][] and returns the information described in a structured way (per version and section).
+pykeepachangelog is a wrapper on top of misaka_ Markdown parser.
+It expects a file that follows the format specified by `Keep a Changelog <keepachangelog_>`_ and returns the information described in a structured way (per version and section).

 Contributing
 ------------

 Pull requests are welcomed.
 Before submiting you code for review, please make sure all the tests passed after your change:

 .. code-block:: bash